MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/setup-app-user-permissions.md

 ## Dataverse user setup

 Users need to have the appropriate roles to access resources in Dataverse when they run the ALM Accelerator app.
 We recommend you create a [group team in Dataverse](/power-platform/admin/manage-teams), add your makers to it, and assign the appropriate roles to the team.
-Then you can add makers to and remove them from the group in Azure Active Directory to manage their access.
+Then you can add makers to and remove them from the group in Microsoft Entra to manage their access.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), and then select the environment in which the maker accounts exist.